imhuaweizhu/stock-yfinance/README.md

 Porter's Five Forces are used to evaluate the risks.
 Porter's Five Forces is a framework for analyzing a company's competitive environment.
 The Five Forces model is named after Harvard Business School professor, Michael E. Porter
 <img width="932" alt="Screen Shot 2022-06-30 at 1 58 28 AM" src="https://user-images.githubusercontent.com/34038625/176603462-5aa909f1-d172-4625-a2aa-071dfe01c52a.png">

+## Step 6: How is the management team?

+1. Is the CEO honest, trustworthy, transparent and open to discussions on issues and risks the company is facing
+2. Skin in the game
+3. Does the employees like the company?
+(Glassdoor review)

+## Step 7: Are customers happy about the products/services?

+Dollar-based retention rate, customer review websites.